Mohit-100niii/Samora-AI-Voice-generator-Frontend/README.md

-# Full Stack Text-to-Speech Web Application
+# Samora AI -Full Stack Text-to-Speech Web Application

 A full-stack web application that generates speech from text using the PlayAI Text API.
 This project utilizes **React** with **TailwindCSS** on the frontend, **Node.js** with **Express** and **MongoDB** on the backend, and **Clerk** for authentication.